In large bowl stir together:

 This is a flavourful unleavened bread recipe for Passover.

 Please note that while there are things I could have changed in this recipe to make it conform to my own preferences, I chose to be faithful to present this recipe as I found it.
 If you'd like to use this recipe but make it more healthy by substituting some ingredient(s), by all means do so!
-For example, you might prefer to use soy milk instead of cow's milk.
+For example, you might prefer to use almond milk instead of cow's milk.
 If you do not use baking soda during the week of unleavened bread, leave it out.

 This recipe and others like it are available in a PDF document on this website.
 By recommending this recipe I do not necessarily endorse all of the material found at the source from which it came or any resources referenced therein.